-You want to try and eat foods that are beneficial for your body and stay away from artificial snacks and meals.
-Eat more vegetables and fruits and get your protein from a source that is safe and ethical.
+You want to try and eat foods that are beneficial for your body, staying away from artificial snacks and meals.
+Eat more vegetables and fruits.
+Furthermore, get your protein from a source that is safe and ethical.
 It can be hard to change how we eat, but your stress and your very life may just depend on these decisions.

 6. Take Supplements

 Also related to diet are nutritional supplements.
 Not everyone may need to take daily supplements depending on your diet.
 Still, there are some supplements that can help reduce stress and anxiety.
 Rhodiola, valerian root, magnesium, and vitamin B (like above) complex are just a few supplements you can look into to potentially limit or help with daily stress.

 Finally, if you’re experiencing high levels of stress, try lighting a candle or using an essential oil diffuser.
 Scents can seem insignificant, especially when you’re stressed out.
 However, science has shown that certain scents and essential oils, may activate certain parts of the brain that control emotions and help reduce stress and anxiety to some degree.

 There are a variety of scents you can try out for aromatherapy.
 We recommend using scents such as lavender, ylang-ylang, rose, and sandalwood, which you can read more about by clicking on there corresponding links.

 There are a lot of challenges everyday that can cause stress to creep into our everyday lives.
 We must make sure to find ways to decreases those stresses as they occur.
 These are just a few examples, but very solid, proven ways, we can do just that!